AnaCascante/portfolio-Ana_Cascante-/README.md

 This project is to make my first portafolio as a developer.
 This is a page to continue working with and developing in the future.

+While working with the project at the last minute I lost all the css!! and trying to figure out at 22.30 how to fix this in the best way.
+The page did lose the responsivivity and the project page is something to be working with.

 ## Description

 As a developer, you will have to maintain a level of professionalism.
 This extends past writing code.
 We need to document our apps so that other developers can run the code without any issues.
 We also need to keep a professional-looking portfolio so that others have confidence in us and the work that we do.